desxtra/suomi-bot/README.md

 **Bot offline:**
 - Check that DISCORD_TOKEN is valid and the bot is invited to your server

+**Gunsmoke reminders not working:**
+- Make sure the reminder system is enabled with `/gunsmoke enable`
+- Verify you've set a start date with `/gunsmoke set_start`
+- Check that notification channels are properly configured

 ## Files

 - `bot.py` - Main bot code
-- `.env.example` - Example environment variables file
+- `.env.example` - Example environment variables file```

+bot.py